• Artists

 October 19, 2025

-At low tide, the waters of the Seto Inland Sea, off the coast of Hiroshima, withdraw to reveal a solitary wooden gate rising from the horizon, timeworn yet steadfast, a threshold between worlds.
+In northern Japan, a lone wooden structure rises from an icy platform amid frosty shallows.
+Its striking red frame, draped with icicles, stands against a monochrome horizon that stretches into the distance, timeworn yet steadfast, a quiet threshold between worlds.
 For Canadian photographer Ulana Switucha, who has spent decades tracing Japan’s spiritual landscape, such moments of stillness are both subject and practice.
-Her new series and photobook, Torii, are the culmination of years spent traveling Japan, to photograph the country’s most iconic and sacred gateways.
+Her new series and photobook, Torii, are the culmination of years spent traveling Japan to photograph the country’s most iconic and sacred gateways.

 Torii, the elegant red gates that mark the entrance to Shinto shrines, are among the most iconic symbols of Japan.
 Traditionally built from wood or stone, their simple yet striking form, two vertical posts crossed by a horizontal beam, signifies the transition from the ordinary to the sacred.
 According to Shinto belief, passing through a Torii marks one’s passage into a purified space inhabited by kami, the divine spirits believed to dwell within nature.
 Whether standing at the edge of the sea, deep within forests, or before a mountain shrine, these gates are both physical markers and spiritual metaphors: bridges between the human and the divine.